In moments of uncertainty, it’s human nature to search for a guiding star.

 Progress won’t happen overnight, whether that’s on achieving your DE&I objectives or driving revenue growth for your organization.
 You can’t do it all at once, so find the steps you can take to build towards the future you want to see.

 - “The ultimate measure of a man is not where he stands in moments of convenience and comfort, but where he stands at times of challenge and controversy.”

 It’s going to be another uncomfortable year for communicators and their organizations.
 Make sure that you don’t shirk the tough conversations but instead dig deep to find consensus around core values and shared objectives.
 Make sure that your crisis communications plans are adapted so that your organization is ready to have a strong statement on the social and political moment.

 For communicators, this year will be a crucial time to provide essential counsel as business leaders step outside their comfort zone and audiences demand that they speak up on a range of issues.

-When confronted with issues of inequality, injustice or misconduct, it will not be enough for organizations to simply claim ignorance.
-Communicators must educate themselves and their colleagues on the many issues that face their organizations, from inclusion and equity to the future of the workplace.
+When confronted with issues of inequality, injustice or misconduct, it’s not enough for organizations to simply claim ignorance.
+Communicators must investigate themselves and the many issues that face their organizations, from inclusion and equity to the future of the workplace.
 Make the time to learn something new, and stay curious for new information as you try to solve new problems.

-These words of Dr. King can be a mission statement for the communicator in 2021.
+These words of Dr. King can be a mission statement for today’s communications leaders.
 Help your audience get to know the “other,” and get to know itself.
 Help your organization have important internal conversations and break down barriers between groups both inside and outside the company.
 Build bridges.
 Fight fear.

 Be the communicator we so desperately need in the year ahead.